Media Server Deduplication and PureDisk Performance Requirements

 NOTE: After testing is complete please delete camelfile.tst

-The "camel" tool can only be obtained by contacting support.
+The "camel" tool can only be obtained by contacting support, however nbperfchk is preferred and recommended.

 3. If using Storage Foundation, VXVM, VXFS from Symantec then you will want to use VRTSExplorer and open a support ticket with Storage Foundation to help determine the cause.
 They have a tool called 'firstlook' that they can use to help determine the issue and work on a solution.